 The key mindset shift is this: instead of chasing a number on the scale, focus on improving your metabolism, energy, and overall health.
 When your habits align with your goals, the weight naturally follows.

-2. Setting a Realistic Timeline for Fast but Sustainable Results
+Setting a Realistic Timeline

+Think of this journey as a gradual reset rather than a race.
+Setting short-term goals — like improving your sleep, cooking more at home, or walking 30 minutes daily — helps you stay consistent and motivated.
 A realistic timeline gives your body the chance to adjust hormonally and metabolically, ensuring that the weight you lose stays off permanently rather than returning the moment you stop dieting.

-3. The Science of Fat Loss: How Your Body Actually Burns Fat
+How Your Body Actually Burns Fat

 To lose weight naturally, you need to understand how fat loss works.
 When you consume fewer calories than your body burns, it turns stored fat into energy through a process called lipolysis.
 The key is to create a gentle, sustainable calorie deficit without depriving yourself.